-In this three hour interactive workshop you’ll learn how to create digital textures, objects, and the ultimate digital tree-house space!
+In this one day interactive workshop you’ll learn how to create digital textures, objects, and the ultimate digital tree-house space!
 Learn how the technology behind your favourite computer games and animated movies works, and have the opportunity to build, decorate, and experience your own space in virtual reality.
-This workshop is an awesome opportunity to explore the potential of your imagination at Victoria University of Wellington's Miramar Creative Centre.
+This workshop is an awesome opportunity to explore the potential of your imagination at the Miramar Creative Centre.

-You will be taught by three of Victoria University of Wellington's lecturers, who are looking forward to seeing what you create.
+You will be taught by Victoria University of Wellington lecturers, who are looking forward to seeing what you create.

 Creating digital textures